buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 Choose a manufactured metal object, such as a metal weapon or a medium or heavy metal armor, within range and that you can see.
 You cause the object to glow red-hot with heat.
 Any creature in physical contact with the object takes 1d8 fire damage when you cast this spell.
 While maintaining Concentration, you inflict this damage again in the round.

 If a creature is holding or wearing the object and takes damage from it, the creature must succeed on a Fortitude Saving Throw or drop the object if it can.
-If it doesn't drop the object, it has -2 to Attack Rolls and basic skill checks until the start of its next turn.
-If the object is more than 18 meters away from the caster, the spell doesn't end but the object stops being red-hot.
+If it doesn' \*\*t drop the object, it has -2 to Attack Rolls and basic skill checks until the start of its next turn.
+If the object is more than 18 meters away from the caster, the spell doesn' \*\*t end but the object stops being red-hot.

 **For each Critical Magical Success** obtained in the Magic Check, the damage increases by 1d6.

-### Heroes' Feast
+### Heroes' \*\* Feast

 * **Magic List**: Evocation
 * **Level**: 6, Uncommon